woohoolabs/yin/README.md

 Metadata can be injected into documents on-the-fly.
 This might can handy if you want to customize/decorate your responses (e.g.: providing a cache ID to the returned document).

-The easiest way to check this functionality is to have a look at [the examples](#examples), where the first one responds with a book document:
+The easiest way to check this functionality is to have a look at the [first examples](#fetching-a-single-resource), which responds with a book document:

 ```php
 return $jsonApi->respond()->ok($document, $book);
 ```

-If you would like to inject a cache ID, you could do this instead:
+If you would like to inject a cache ID into it, you could write this instead:

 ```php
 // Calculate the cache ID